gv-minorweb/weekly-nerd-2021/articles/managing-large-css-projects/README.md

 #### `/06_components`

 Specific UI components such as an accordion or a slider.
+As mentioned, you are allowed to add/remove/rename layers that you deem fit for your project.
+React for example is a component based framework, so in such cases you might want to remove the components layer and keep that separate from the rest of the CSS.

 #### `/09_utilities`